lukejagodzinski/meteor-astronomy-docs/docs/custom_types.md

 });
 ```

 In the `constructor` function, we call the `Astro.BaseField` constructor in the context of our type.
-It always have to be done.
+It always has to be done.

 The `needsCast` function is just checking if a value being cast is already a date.